 With a degree in visual communications Mrs. Cooper believes that teaching art goes much deeper than “making something pretty”.
 It is a way for students to express themselves, as well as, a way to build their self esteem and encourage them to try new things.
 Art class should be fun and fulfilling for everyone no matter the skill level.

-When Mrs. Cooper isn’t teaching, you can find her sharing God’s love with others.
+When Mrs. Cooper isn’t teaching, you can find her spending time with her family and sharing God’s love with others.
 In 2016, she co-founded a job workshop program called Artistic Freedom through Caterpillar Ministries.
-During the workshop, life skills and art are taught to undeserved women in Huntersville.
-In addition, they offer a GED program in which Mrs. Cooper teaches literacy, science and social studies prep.
+The workshop teaches life skills and art to a group of lovely ladies from an undeserved area in Huntersville.
+Spending time with others is a wonderful way to pass the day!

 Whether teaching children or adults, art or literacy, building confidence is the key to success in any type of learning environment.
 Coming from a secular teaching environment, Mrs. Cooper says it is a liberating feeling to be able to integrate God’s love into the learning process.